wp-plugins/wp-admin-buttons/readme.md

 ### Welcome to our GitHub Repository

-WP Admin Buttons is an open source WordPress plugin that displays buttons with the style used in the WordPress administration area.
+WP Admin Buttons is an open source WordPress plugin that displays WordPress admin style buttons in the front end.

 ## Screenshots ##